WCWC releases December workshop schedule

 Career scholarships are available to Will County residents who meet eligibility guidelines and are interested in occupations in demand in Will County.
 The first step in applying for a career scholarship is to attend an Industry Orientation workshop.
 Sessions are available based on the industry or occupation.
 To register, go to www.jobs4people.org or call (815) 727-4444.

 There will be an Adult Education Information Session at 9 a.m.
-Tuesday, Dec.
-12. At this session, the services that the Joliet Junior College Department of Adult Education and Literacy will be explained.
+Wednesday, Dec.
+12. At this session, the services that the Joliet Junior College Department of Adult Education and Literacy offers will be explained.
 Students will be able to test and immediately sign up for classes.

 On The Job Training Orientation will be offered at 10 a.m.
-Mondays, except Christmas Day.
+Mondays, Dec.
+3, 10 and 17.
 On the job training is available to Will County residents interested in learning new skills while working.
 It is available in a range of industries including manufacturing, healthcare, information technology and transportation, warehousing and logistics.

 Reservations are required to attend Industry Orientation sessions.
 Adult Education and On The Job Training Orientation are offered on a walk-in basis.